 Milwaukee Breakwater Lighthouse was automated in 1966, and its Coast Guard crew removed.
 The fourth-order Fresnel lens originally used in the tower was removed in 1994 and loaned to the Wisconsin Maritime Museum, where it is currently on display.

 In June 2011, Milwaukee Breakwater Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain permission to access the lighthouse from the U.S. Army Corps of Engineers, which owns the pier on which the lighthouse sits.
-One nonprofit group submitted an application for the lighthouse, and in September 2013, it was announced that the lighthouse had been awarded to Optima Enrichment.
-"We are absolutely thrilled to be entrusted with the lighthouse and the restoration of this icon of our harbor,” said Randall Melchert, co-founder of Optima Enrichment.
+Three nonprofit groups, Optima Enrichment, the University of Wisconsin - Milwaukee (UWM), and Mt.
+Zion House, submitted an application for the lighthouse, but after a tour of the structure, UWM dropped out, and Optima Enrichment and Mt.
+Zion House decided to combine their efforts, and in September 2013, the lighthouse was awarded to Optima Enrichment.
+“We are absolutely thrilled to be entrusted with the lighthouse and the restoration of this icon of our harbor,” said Randall Melchert, co-founder of Optima Enrichment.
 “The view of both the Milwaukee skyline as well as Lake Michigan (from the lighthouse) is a spiritual experience that we want to share with our community and tourists alike.
 We are hoping to open it to the public for events like Doors Open Milwaukee.
 We want to open it for events and sightseeing for people to appreciate the maritime history of Milwaukee.”